FACT: Culture has NOTHING to do with touchy-feely stuff!

 Culture is not the nap room, the ping-pong table in the lobby, or the half-day Fridays offered during summer months.
 These are merely creative and fun ways employers enable employees to take much-needed breaks to reboot and recharge in the spirit of increasing productivity.
 Culture is not the paid time off employers give to employees so they may contribute to a cause they believe in, such as helping to build homes through Habitat for Humanity.
 This is simply an example of how a company chooses to live its purpose and/or give back to a community based on its good fortunes.
 (Note: When a CEO tells you s/he hires to his or her culture, s/he’s not referring to hiring a good ping-pong player.)

-Culture is best defined as the way people in your organization think, act, and perform collectively, as a group.
+Culture is the way people in your organization think, act, and perform collectively, as a group.

 For the companies that make their competitors sweat, their cultural infrastructures are well-defined and designed for aggressive growth and market leadership.
 Much like the components that make up a well-running machine, these employers hire to exacting specifications for every single role within their companies.
 Technical aptitude aside, these employers screen for traits such as: attitude, leadership traits, life experiences, personal beliefs and philosophies, enthusiasm, empathy, critical thinking, etc. They know and understand that the right mixture of high-quality people is exactly what’s needed to achieve lofty, corporate objectives and win.
 And for one company to win, another must lose.
 And there’s nothing soft or touchy-feely about that!